-“I can never forget the summer night just after the decision when I reeled out into the cool air almost hearing the crash of a great building” ...
-Archbishop William Alexander (1824-1911), cartoon image from Vanity Fair, 1891
+“I can never forget the summer night just after the decision when I reeled out into the cool air almost hearing the crash of a great building” ... a cartoon image of Archbishop William Alexander (1824-1911) in Vanity Fair, 1891

 Church of Ireland Theological Institute